lucas-castrow/StreamFuels/README.md

-# Cisia
+# StreamFuels

-Cisia is a collection of implementations designed to assist researchers with newly developed papers, both from our own team and other outstanding scientific papers.
+StreamFuels is a collection of tools for processing and analyzing fuel market data, focusing on petroleum derivatives, natural gas, and biofuels market across different regions of Brazil.

 ***sales_monthly_state()***:
 Monthly fuel sales data by state from the ANP database